andrealorenzon/AP_exam/c++/src/readme.md

 Luckily with C++11, smart pointers are available, included in the `<memory>` header.

-Smart pointers are special RAII modeled Classes that behave like raw pointers, but also *manage* objects created, allowing us not to worry about when or wheter we delete them, while providing a similar interface ( \*, -> ).
+Smart pointers are special RAII modeled Classes that behave like raw pointers, but also *manage* objects created, allowing us not to worry about when or whether we delete them, while providing a similar interface ( \*, -> ).
 Smart pointers contains a built-in raw pointers, and are defined as template class, whose type is the one of the object they point to.
 Over this, smart pointers add the concept of "owning" an object.
 We took into consideration two different types of smart pointers, unique and shared.
 Moreover, they guarantee that there will be no multiple deletions of the same pointer.
 Lastly, by not allowing null-pointer dereference, they will keep us safe from accidental dereferencing of missing child nodes.

 The `unique_ptr<>` template holds a pointer to an object and deletes this object when the unique_ptr<> object is deleted.